Jeff Viernes: Return to Che'Lu

 After his brief second PBA stint, Viernes would return to the Revellers.
 He would lead the team to a runner-up finish in the 2018 PBA D-League Foundation Cup.
 Despite his team losing to the Go For Gold Scratchers in the final, Viernes was named as conference MVP becoming the first ex-professional to be given the distinction.

 MPBL (2018–present)

 From 2018 to 2020, Viernes played in the Maharlika Pilipinas Basketball League (MPBL).
 He played for the Batangas City Athletics at the 2018–19 and the 2019–20 season.
 During this time, he is already concurrently serving as a coach for the Malaysia national team.
 He was named as part of Team South for the 2020 Lakan All-Star Game.
 He was instrumental in Team South's 126–122 win over Team North.
 He forced the game into overtime and scored the last points for the South via free throw which led to him being named as the All-Star Game MVP.
 On June 3, 2023, Viernes would score 50 points against the Nueva Ecija Rice Vanguards, breaking the single-game scoring record.
+The record would stay until 2026 when Nic Cabañero scored 53 points for the Biñan Tatak Gel in a game against Pasig City.